Christian right steps up pro-Israel lobbying

 The following day,

-to be connected, and it is not some big thing called terrorism.
+connected, and it is not some big thing called terrorism.
 It is Islamic

 The news conference